 Quincy is a medium-sized city located in the state of Illinois.
 With a population of 40,042 people and 15 constituent neighborhoods, Quincy is the 41st largest community in Illinois.

-Unlike some cities, Quincy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Quincy are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Quincy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Quincy is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Quincy who work in office and administrative support (15.21%), sales jobs (12.98%), and food service (7.14%).
+There are especially a lot of people living in Quincy who work in office and administrative support (13.86%), sales jobs (12.74%), and management occupations (7.01%).

 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Quincy include Irish, English, Italian, and Scottish.
+Important ancestries of people in Quincy include German, Irish, English, Italian, and French.

 The most common language spoken in Quincy is English.
 Other important languages spoken here include Spanish and Chinese.